yaniker/hpc-job-automation/README.md

 sbatch slurm_scheduler.sh
 ```

-This script runs until all tasks in _params.txt are processed.
+This script runs until all tasks in `_params.txt` are processed.

 ## Submit Job Arrays Script
 The `submit_job_arrays.sh` script is an internal component called by `slurm_scheduler.sh`.
-It handles submitting job arrays in batches based on the settings in config.txt.
+It handles submitting job arrays in batches based on the settings in `config.txt`.
 You don’t need to interact with this script directly.

 ## Monitor Your Jobs
 Use SLURM commands to check job status: